casper-network/ceps/text/0021-state-pruning-and-fast-syncing.md

 CEP PR: [casperlabs/ceps#0000](https://github.com/casperlabs/ceps/pull/0021)

-Reduce the time required to sync and the disk usage of nodes by allowing both transfer and offloading of state (global state as well storage).
+Reduce the time required to sync and the disk usage of nodes by allowing both transfer and offloading of state (global state as well as storage).

 ## Motivation